wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = dev-master =
 * Added: New feature!
 Show Hits on the single posts/pages.
+* Added: Pages Dropdown in the page stats.
 * Fixed: Menu bar for both frontend & backend.
 * Fixed: Issue to create the object of the main class.
 * Fixed: Issue to get page title in empty search words option.